victwj/classroom/javascript/readme.md

 - Objects can be accessed using [] or .
 - Objects are always passed by reference
 - All objects are linked to a _prototype object_ which it can inherit properties from
-- `typeof` and `.hasOwnProperty` (check without property without delegation)is useful when working with objects
 - Objects produced using object literals are linked to `Object.prototype`
 - Function objects are linked to `Function.prototype` which is linked to `Object.prototype`
 - Javascript _does not_ have block scope, unlike C-style languages